Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination

-where $V(R)$ is the potential energy surface obtained solving the electron-photon Schr\"{o}dinger equation.
+where $V(R)$ is the potential energy surface obtained perfoming a MC-QED-CCSD calculation for every orientation of the molecule.
 The interactions between the nuclei and the field in Eq.~(\ref{eq:Nuclear_motion}) are neglected because the nuclear motion is much slower than the electronic one.
 Once the motion of the center of mass has been removed, the kinetic contribution in Eq.~(\ref{eq:Nuclear_motion}) can be split into a vibrational $H_{vib}$ and a rotational part $H_{rot}$ (the mixed rovibrational contribution will be neglected in this analysis).
 The Hamiltonian in Eq.~(\ref{eq:Nuclear_motion}) is therefore rewritten as: